 Meditation: The Bible tells us that although Jesus is God, he is also completely human, except he never sinned.
 Jesus knows what it’s like to be sad, angry, afraid, and in trouble.

 Action: Before Jesus was crucified, soldiers pushed a crown of thorns onto his head.
 They did this to mock him and hurt him.
-But Jesus really is our Kind.
+But Jesus really is our King.
 To show that you belong to him, write your name on a ribbon and tie it to the crown of thorns.

 Station 4: Crucified